olucheye/Sprint-Challenge--JavaScript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead
+Make sure to leave a blank line above and below your answer so it is clear and easy to read [Redacted]

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `Both are higher order methods on arrays, .forEach returns undefined, while .map returns a value. .forEach is used to iterate over values in arrays,, while .map can iterate and manipulate return values of the array.`